DHCW-Digital-Health-and-Care-Wales/shared-medicines-guide/technical/read data/read-gp-data/find-gp-supplier.md

 ## sub-process: find GP supplier

-When the GP prctice code is known we can locate the suppliers  API endpoint
+When the GP practice code is known we can locate the suppliers  API endpoint

 ```mermaid
      flowchart LR